mheap/nexmo-developer/_documentation/en/client-sdk/setup/add-sdk-to-your-app/ios.md

 # Overview

-In this guide you learn how to add the Nexmo Client SDK to your iOS app.
+In this guide you learn how to add the Client SDK to your iOS app.

 ## Prerequisites